Forging quantum data: classically defeating an IQP-based quantum test: Background

 \section{Background}

 \paragraph{Overview of protocol}

-At the core of the protocol in \cite{shepherd_temporally_2009} is a sampling problem.
-The classical verifier generates a Hamiltonian $H_{P}$ consisting of a sum of products of Pauli $X$ operators, and asks the quantum prover to sample the probability distribution arising from the state $e^{iH_{P}\pi/8}\left|0^{\otimes n}\right\rangle $.
-The Hamiltonian is not exactly random, but instead is designed such that the samples $\left\{ \boldsymbol{x}_{i}\right\} $ are biased such that $\boldsymbol{x}_{i}\cdot\boldsymbol{s}=0$\footnote{This inner product is over $\mathbb{F}_{2}$; all arithmetic in this paper is modulo 2 unless otherwise noted.} with high probability for some secret vector $\boldsymbol{s}$.
+Here we summarize the IQP-based protocol for quantum advantage, in the standard cryptographic terms of an ostensibly quantum \emph{prover} attempting to prove its quantum capability to a classical \emph{verifier}.
+We refer the reader to the work that proposed the protocol for any details not covered here~\cite{shepherd_temporally_2009}.
+The core of the protocol is a sampling problem.
+The verifier generates a Hamiltonian $H_{P}$ consisting of a sum of products of Pauli $X$ operators, and asks the quantum prover to generate samples by measuring the state $e^{iH_{P}\theta}\left|0^{\otimes n}\right\rangle$ for some value of the ``action'' $\theta$.
+The Hamiltonian $H_P$ is designed such that the measured bitstrings $\left\{ \boldsymbol{x}_{i}\right\} $ are biased with respect to a secret binary vector $\boldsymbol{s}$, so that $\boldsymbol{x}_{i}\cdot\boldsymbol{s}=0$ with high probability (where $(\cdot)$ represents the binary inner product, modulo 2).
 The classical verifier, with knowledge of $\boldsymbol{s}$, can quickly check that the samples have such a bias.
-Since $\boldsymbol{s}$ should be only known to the verifier, it is conjectured in \cite{shepherd_temporally_2009} that the only efficient way to generate such samples is by actually doing the evolution.
-In Section \ref{sec:Algorithm} I show that it is possible to extract $\boldsymbol{s}$ classically from just the description of the Hamiltonian.
+Since $\boldsymbol{s}$ should be only known to the verifier, it was conjectured that the only efficient way to generate such samples is by actually computing and measuring the quantum state~\cite{shepherd_temporally_2009}.
+However, in Section \ref{sec:Algorithm} we show that it is possible to extract $\boldsymbol{s}$ classically from just the description of the Hamiltonian.

 \paragraph{X-programs}